165: Americans In Paris

 - "Si Tu Dois Partir", Lloyd Cole

 - Is Paris still the racially tolerant place that Richard Wright and James Baldwin discovered in the 1940s?
 Janet McDonald talks about whether African-Americans are still welcomed in Paris so warmly, even after a half century of African migration to the city.
 Also: Why it's sometimes better for her to put on a bad American accent.
-She's the author of the book Project Girl and has lived in Paris since 1995.
+Janet wrote the book Project Girl.
 (16 minutes)